abaldwin88/roamer/README.md

 ## Editor Plugins

 This roamer library is editor agnostic and focused on processing plain text.
-To enhance your experience with roamer consider installing roamer editor plug-ins for syntax highlighting, shortcuts, etc.
+To enhance your experience with roamer consider installing roamer editor plug-ins:

 * https://github.com/abaldwin88/roamer.vim